EmilyATheodorakos/DesignedandDeployedSecureCloudNetworkWithElkstack-/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 Load balancers protect against distributed denial-of-service (DDoS) attacks by acting as a reverse proxy and distributing traffic across several severs.
 Load balancers also help to ensure availability by evenly distributing network traffic the prevent overload.
 The advantage to a jump box is that it gives a control point to users that can be secured and monitored.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_ Filebeat watches for log files or locations and log events.
+- What does Filebeat watch for?_ Filebeat watches for log files or locations and log events.
-- _TODO: What does Metricbeat record?_ Metricbeat records metrics and statistics from the system and services on the server.
+- What does Metricbeat record?_ Metricbeat records metrics and statistics from the system and services on the server.
 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name    | Function  | IP Address             | Operating System |
 |---------|-----------|------------------------|------------------|